Please check back in the spring of 2024

 Thank you for another successful concert season.
 We look forward to seeing you at our 2024 concerts!

-Join us for the Riverfront Concert Series.
-Three shows are held each summer to raise money for trail building and maintenance projects.
+Join us for the 25th Annual Colorado Riverfront Concert Series.
+These concerts are held each summer to raise money for trail building and maintenance projects.
 Audience support is through the purchase of food and beverages and a donation when the bucket is passed, which goes directly to the Riverfront Trails.
-VIP ticket supporters purchase select seating for each concert and a wristband for expedited beer and wine purchases.
+Sponsor supporters receive a wristband for select seating for each concert and access to the sponsor only bar for beer and wine purchases.

 Concert Sponsors provide support in the form of monetary donations.

 Always a Grand Valley favorite, Tab Benoit is Louisiana’s No. 1 roots export.
 More than just an acclaimed bluesman, he is an indefatigable conservation advocate.
 Benoit is a driving force behind Voice of the Wetlands, an organization working to save Louisiana’s wetlands.
 In 2010, he received the Governor’s Award for Conservationist of the Year from the Louisiana Wildlife Federation.
 Benoit also starred in the iMax motion picture Hurricane on the Bayou, documentary of Hurricane Katrina’s effects and a call to restore the wetlands.

 In 2007, Benoit won the dual awards of B.B.
 King Entertainer of the Year and Best Contemporary male Performer at the Blues Music Awards in Memphis (formerly the W.C.
 Handy Awards).
 In 2006, he received a GRAMMY nomination for the Best Traditional Blues Album for Brother to the Blues, a collaboration with Louisiana’s LeReoux.
 LeRoux joined Benoit on Power of the Pontchartrain in 2017 and the live Night Train to Nashville in 2008.